Aaditya-T/microProject-Sem1/README.md

 9. Finally, return the number of tokens in the `tokens` array.

 > This function returns the number of tokens present in the expression

+## eval() functions -> int (numtokens)

+The algorithm used in the eval1, eval2, and eval3 functions is a simple left-to-right evaluation algorithm with operator precedence.

+The algorithm works as follows:

+1. eval1 function:
+- Iterates through the `tokens` array from left to right.
+- Looks for '^' and '!' operators.
+- When it finds an operator, it performs the power and factorial operation respectively on the operands that come before and after the operator.
+- The `tokens` array is updated by removing the operator and the right operand, and storing the result in the left operand.

+2. eval2 function:
+- Iterates through the `tokens` array from left to right.
+- Looks for '*','/' and '%' operators.
+- When it finds an operator, it performs the multiplication, division and modulus operation respectively on the operands that come before and after the operator.
+- The `tokens` array is updated by removing the operator and the right operand, and storing the result in the left operand.

+3. eval3 function:
+- Iterates through the `tokens` array from left to right.
+- Looks for '+' and '-' operators.
+- When it finds an operator, it performs the addition and subtraction operation respectively on the operands that come before and after the operator.
+- The `tokens` array is updated by removing the operator and the right operand, and storing the result in the left operand.

+The functions then print the updated `tokens` array and return the number of tokens.